-The Holy Spirit is committed to providing our families with the right help at the right time.
+The Holy Spirit School is committed to providing our families with the right help at the right time.
 Any child may benefit from early help, but ALL school staff should be particularly alert to the potential need for early help for a child who:

-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child - any other identified reason not listed above that requires extra support or intervention to improve outcomes for families and children including mental health support.
+- is disabled and has specific additional needs. - has special educational needs or health conditions (whether or not they have a statutory education, health and care plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - may experience discrimination due to their race, ethnicity, disability, religion, gender identification, sex or sexual orientation. - has English as an additional language. - is frequently missing/goes missing from care or from home. - · is misusing drugs or alcohol themselves. - is at risk of modern slavery, trafficking or exploitation. - is in a family with circumstance presenting challenges for the child, such as temporary accommodation, substance abuse, adult mental health problems or domestic abuse. - has returned home to their family from care. - Is in care, previously looked after or any child not growing up with their birth family. - is showing early signs of abuse and/or neglect. - is at risk of being radicalised or exploited. - is a privately fostered child. - whose parents have expressed an intention to remove them from school to be educated at home. - is absent from education. - is an asylum seeker? - any other identified reason not listed above that requires extra support or intervention to improve outcomes for families and children including mental health support.